fiskl-accounting/help-docs/docs/Core-Features/Line-Items/mileage.md

 This ensures you can accurately track your mileage regardless of where you're traveling.

-## Best Practices for Mileage Tracking
+## Best practices for mileage tracking

-1. **Be Consistent**: Develop a habit of recording mileage immediately after trips for accuracy
+1. **Be consistent**: Develop a habit of recording mileage immediately after trips for accuracy
-2. **Use Descriptive Entries**: Provide clear descriptions for each mileage entry to justify billing and help with tax reporting
+2. **Use descriptive entries**: Provide clear descriptions for each mileage entry to justify billing and help with tax reporting
-3. **Keep Rate Updated**: Ensure your mileage rate is up-to-date and complies with relevant tax regulations
+3. **Keep rate updated**: Ensure your mileage rate is up-to-date and complies with relevant tax regulations
-4. **Utilize Images**: Attach images of odometer readings for trips where exact mileage is crucial
+4. **Utilize images**: Attach images of odometer readings for trips where exact mileage is crucial
-5. **Regular Review**: Periodically review your mileage entries to ensure all billable travel is invoiced
+5. **Regular review**: Periodically review your mileage entries to ensure all billable travel is invoiced

 Remember, effective mileage tracking in Fiskl not only ensures accurate client billing but also helps maintain proper records for tax purposes and business expense analysis.